Blessed is the man to whom God does not impute iniquity, in whose spirit there is no deceit. Psalm 32:2

 10 Many sorrows come to the wicked,

-but loving kindness shall surround him who trusts in God.
+but loving kindness shall surround him who trusts in the Lord.

-11 Be glad in God, and rejoice, you righteous!
+11 Be glad in the Lord, and rejoice, you righteous!

 and everyone who is hasty surely rushes to poverty.